iLinx007/iLinx007.github.io/_posts/2024-04-30-Clustering and Classifying Images.md

 <img src="/assets/images/assignment_4/Inception v3/Inception v3.png" style="zoom:300%;" />
 > Image grid for Inception v3 (Clustering)

+In the analysis using the Inception v3 algorithm, similar levels of efficiency were achieved compared to the SqueezeNet algorithm.
+Motorcycles were clustered on the right side of the grid, while buses were predominantly positioned on the left.
+Trucks were primarily clustered at the bottom, while sports cars occupied the top portion of the grid.
+This clustering pattern suggests a clear differentiation between various vehicle types, showcasing the algorithm's effectiveness in categorizing vehicles based on their visual characteristics.
+Furthermore, similar to the observations with the SqueezeNet algorithm, it appears that the color of the vehicles was not a significant factor in the clustering process.
+Instead, the algorithm likely prioritized other visual features such as shape and size to perform the clustering.
+This multidimensional approach to classification highlights the robustness of the Inception v3 algorithm in accurately categorizing vehicles across different types.

+> The images below show a portion of the categorization done by the Inception v3 algorithm

 <img src="/assets/images/assignment_4/Inception v3/Cluster heirachy.png" style="zoom:300%;" />
 <img src="/assets/images/assignment_4/Inception v3/Cluster image view.png" style="zoom:300%;" />